Pratheekr06/Zelthy-Assessment-React-Packages/README.md

-This Project is built using npm packages like
+This Project is built using npm packages like.\
-  1.axios to make API call
+  axios to make API call.\
-  2.react-bootstrap
-  3.fontawesome
+  react-bootstrap.\
+  fontawesome.\
-Run npm install to install the dependencies. npm start to run the application.
+Run npm install to install the dependencies.\
+npm start to run the application.